ThinkPad W series: W541

-The Lenovo W541 is a ThinkPad W540 featuring the new-style keyboard but with a re-introduction of the classic ThinkPad touchpad design.
+The W541 is a ThinkPad W540 featuring the new-style keyboard but with a re-introduction of the classic ThinkPad touchpad design.
 The prior ThinkPad touchpad design featured in the W540 and other 4th-gen ThinkPads was abandoned.

 W550s

-Rather than being a successor of any previous W-series model, the Lenovo W550s is a thinner Ultrabook variant of the W series; Likewise a latest P5xs series ThinkPads, the W550s was based in a T-series chassis.
-While a capable Ultrabook, when compared to the W541 and its predecessors, it offers less capability with only dual-core hyper-threaded Intel Broadwell Processors vs. the true quad-core processors of other models and has only two RAM slots.
+Rather than being a successor of any previous W-series model, the W550s is a thinner Ultrabook variant of the W series; Likewise a latest P5xs series ThinkPad, the W550s was based in a T-series chassis.
+While a capable Ultrabook, when compared to the W541 and its predecessors, it offers less capability with only dual-core hyper-threaded Intel Broadwell processors vs. the true quad-core processors of other models and has only two RAM slots.

 Discontinuation and successor

-The ThinkPad W series was discontinued and replaced by ThinkPad P series, beginning with the P50 and P70 in 2016.
+The ThinkPad W series was discontinued and replaced by ThinkPad P series, beginning with the P50s, P50 and P70 in 2016.
 The P70 re-introduced the 17-inch screen to the ThinkPad workstation line.